Achillea borealis

 Habitat: Ubiquitous in fields, meadows, roadsides, clearings, mesic to dry upland forests, and other habitats.
 Common throughout.

-It is a wonderful wildlife plant that attracts butterflies.
-Makes excellent cut or dried arrangements.
+Notes: Makes excellent cut or dried arrangements.
 Very easy to divide.
-This plant is moderately salt tolerant.
 Plants can spread aggressively by rhizomes and they self-seed regularly.
 After initial bloom, it can be dead-headed back to a lateral flower bud to encourage rebloom.
 Generally considered too weedy to use in borders but works well as a flowering ground cover in meadows, prairies, and naturalized areas.
-It can even be a lawn alternative in sunny areas with little foot traffic.
-It can be unattractive by the end of summer after it blooms and can be pruned back severely or mowed with a rotary mower on the highest setting in naturalized areas.
-Large clumps should be divided as necessary to maintain healthy and vigorous growth and performance and reduce disease.

 Light Requirements